 Purple or blue are the colors of the season.

-The color white reflects joy and innocence on Epiphany Day and the first Sunday after Epiphany Day.
+White reflects joy and innocence on Epiphany Day and the first Sunday after Epiphany Day.
 For the remainder of the Epiphany season [until our Lord's Transfiguration], the color is green, the color of life and development.

 Sexagesima is the name given to the second Sunday of the month.
 This Latin name denotes that there are about 60 days before Easter.
 On this Sunday, the focus is on God's Word.